luluyuu/COMO/README.md

 ## 🧪 Validation

-To evaluate a trained model:
+To evaluate a trained model, and the checkpoint is in './checkpoint/best.pt':

 ```bash
 python val.py